-Cars have an unfortunate downside of losing their value.
-In its first year, a car can lose around 25% - 30% of its overall value.
-If you intend to sell the car in the future, this depreciation can reflect a great loss, whereas with a business lease this risk is taken out of the business hands.
+Leasing a commercial car gives businesses access to many brand new high spec cars with little upfront costs.
+However, cars have the unfortunate downside of losing their value.
+A car can lose around 25% - 30% of its overall value in its first year.
+Suppose you intend to buy a new vehicle to sell in the future.
+In that case, this depreciation can reflect a significant loss, whereas, with a business lease, this risk is taken out of the business hands.

-There are obviously limits to who can take out a business contract hire agreement as it is not like finance companies hand out car leasing agreements like sweets.
+There are limits to who can take out a business contract hire agreement.
+A business must have a credit score that the funder considers sufficient and can prove they can afford the rental payments.
 You will need to be running a business of some kind and registered as either a limited, public limited company, partnership, sole trader or charity to benefit from this type of car finance.

-Business car leasing is growing massively (as an industry) and The British Vehicle Renting & Leasing Association (BVRLA) for instance, recently reported that the leasing market in the UK has grown to a huge 1,350,000 customers – an average annual increase of 7.6%.
+Business car leasing is growing massively (as an industry).
+The British Vehicle Renting & Leasing Association (BVRLA), for instance, recently reported that the leasing market in the UK has grown to a vast 1,350,000 customers – an average annual increase of 7.6%.

 How does business car leasing work?

 At CVC, we like clarity, so we break down how business car leasing works using a straightforward example:

 John runs a musical instruments store and wants to lease the latest BMW 5 series to use as a company car for his visits to suppliers and stockists around the country.
 He finds an affordable deal on an online car leasing comparison tool and then reaches out to the broker.